 Making Plywood Look Like Old Steel

-The perception that the plywood is old steel can be accomplished by first priming the sanded plywood and then painting it with a couple of coats of aluminum colored paint, allowing the paint to dry between coats.
-If a grey primer is used, the paint will likely cover better, than if a white paint is used.
+The perception that the plywood is old steel can be accomplished by first priming the sanded plywood and then painting it with a couple of coats of aluminum-colored paint, allowing the paint to dry between coats.
+If a grey primer is used, the paint will likely cover better than if a white paint is used.

 Making Plywood Look Like Black Steel

 Rub the Indian ink into the wood with a cotton rag, wiping off any excess.
-The India ink will stain the wood rapidly, turning it totally black.
-Together with the wood putty, it will provide a mottled black appearance, almost a black on black, which will look like old black steel.
+The India ink will stain the wood rapidly, turning it black.
+Together with the wood putty, it will provide a mottled black appearance, almost black on black, which will look like old black steel.

 Making Plywood Look Like Marble